Today you can learn how to become a bookkeeper with no experience. All you need is a keen eye for details and a caring spirit.

 Need online bookkeeping jobs?
 Click here to find out more!

-5. How much money would a new virtual bookkeeper expect to earn a year from now?
+Q5.
+How much money should new virtual bookkeepers expect to earn a year from now?

 I wish I could give you a dollar figure, but so much goes into your earning potential.
 The biggest factor is effort.
 This is not a get rich quick scheme or a magic pill.